RGrun/csv-emailer/README.md

 ## Installation

 Simply clone this repo.
-You'll have to do a little configuration in the `core.clj` file after installation.
+You'll have to do a little configuration in the `core.clj` file after cloning.

-You'll need the Clojure build tool Lienigen to use CSV Emailer.
+You'll need the Clojure build tool Leiningen to use CSV Emailer.

 ## Usage